razor-network/docs-v2/docs/stake/mainnet.md

 If you would rather install from source, please follow Instructions here to [run a Razor Network node from source](https://github.com/razor-network/oracle-node#building-the-source).

----

-## Update docker Image
+## Update Docker Image
 To update the docker image

 1. Get the latest docker image from [Docker Hub](https://hub.docker.com/r/razornetwork/razor-go/tags)

 > **Note**: -
->1. _Make sure you don't use `*-alpha` and `*-beta` suffixed docker images those were for internal testing_
+>1. _Make sure you don't use \*-alpha and \*-beta suffixed docker images those were for internal testing._
->2. _Try to update the node in a `dispute` state in order to avoid any inactivity penalty.
+>2. _Try to update the node in a dispute state in order to avoid any inactivity penalty.
 The process of updating the node should be completed in less than 5-6 minutes.
-Try to do the following steps as fast as possible which would avoid an inactive penalty._
+Try to do the following steps as fast as possible which would avoid any inactive penalty._

 2. Stop the existing container
     `docker stop razor-go`
 3. Remove the existing container